 - Abdominal or bone pain

-Lung cancer screening (in the form of a CT scan) is recommended for high-risk groups.
+Lung cancer screening (in the form of a CT scan) is recommended for high-risk groups and significantly reduces the risk of dying from lung cancer.
 The U.S. Services Task Force recommends screening for people ages 55-80 who:

 - Currently smoke